New Client Intakes

 - Medical Malpractice / Wrongful Death Intake Form

 It is a fine line, right?
 We are always grateful for any inquiries, and we certainly do not want to cross-examine this person that has reached out to us.
 But we spend a lot of time and money on these cases.
-If there is a fatal flaw in a claim, we want to know that sooner rather than later.
+If there is a fatal flaw in a claim, our lawyers need to know that sooner rather than later.

 Good luck!
 If you have a serious injury or wrongful death case and are looking for experienced co-counsel to fight with you, call Ron Miller at 800-553-8082.